uralbash/sqlalchemy_mptt/RELEASING.rst

     - Install both artifacts in a fresh virtual environment to ensure they work correctly.
 3. Bump the version number in ``setup.py``.
 (May be included in the pull request.)
 4. Update the changelog in ``CHANGES.rst``.
+5. Add new contributors to the ``CONTRIBUTORS.rst`` file.
-5. Update the release date in ``CHANGES.rst``.
+6. Update the release date in ``CHANGES.rst``.
-6. Ensure the latest build passes on GitHub Actions.
+7. Ensure the latest build passes on GitHub Actions.
-7. Rebuild the documentation and check that it looks correct.
+8. Rebuild the documentation and check that it looks correct.
-8. Create a new release on GitHub:
+9. Create a new release on GitHub:
    - Use the version number as the tag.
    - Include the changelog in the release notes.
-9. Ensure the release is published.
+10. Ensure the release is published.
-10. Test the release by installing it in a fresh virtual environment.
+11. Test the release by installing it in a fresh virtual environment.